bonitasoft/bonita-doc/md/single-sign-on-with-cas.md

 1. The CAS implementation relies on JAAS, and is defined in the BonitaAuthentication module of the JAAS configuration file.
-   Set the Java system property `java.security.auth.login.config` in the Tomcat startup script to point to the JAAS configuration file, [`jaas-standard.cfg`](BonitaBPM_platform_setup.md).
+   Set the Java system property `java.security.auth.login.config` in the Tomcat startup script to point to the JAAS configuration file, [`TOMCAT_HOME/server/conf/jaas-standard.cfg`](BonitaBPM_platform_setup.md).

-   For example, on Linux, edit `setenv.sh`, uncomment the line that defines `SECURITY_OPTS`, and insert the variable `SECURITY_OPTS` in the line `CATALINA_OPTS=..`.
+   For example, on Linux, edit `TOMCAT_HOME/setup/tomcat-templates/setenv.sh`, uncomment the line that defines `SECURITY_OPTS`, and insert the variable `SECURITY_OPTS` in the line `CATALINA_OPTS=..`.

-   The `jaas-standard.cfg` file contains the following (replace `ip_address:port` with the relevant IP addresses and port numbers, in two places):
+   The `TOMCAT_HOME/server/conf/jaas-standard.cfg` file contains the following (replace `ip_address:port` with the relevant IP addresses and port numbers, in two places):
    ```
    BonitaAuthentication-1 {
      org.jasig.cas.client.jaas.CasLoginModule required